-This portable drum machine contains 16 on-board sounds, all of which sound decent for the size of this machine.
+This portable drum machine contains 16 onboard sounds, all of which sound decent for the size of this machine.
 It also has a 16-step pattern sequencer, 16 available patterns, two changeable parameter locks for each sound, and one global effect layer with 16 different effects.
 You can get creative and make some pretty cool sounds with this little device.

 Things to consider when buying a drum machine

-- Do you want a drum machine to control your DAW, or a hardware only one? – As stated previously, there are models of drum machines that do both of these tasks.
+- Do you want a drum machine to control your DAW, or hardware only one? – As stated previously, there are models of drum machines that do both of these tasks.
 Some of them only control software inside a computer and some are purely analog.
 While the analog drum machine may sound better, the digital drum machine will be more versatile and potentially more practical in the long run.

 - Drum machines range from inexpensive to very pricey – The most affordable digital drum machine, the Maschine Mikro, is one of our favorite recommendations.
 In fact, you can do more with this piece of gear than most analog hardware options we have on the list.
-However, if you’ve got some experience under your belt and are looking for something more specialized, you may have to look in the higher price ranges.
+However, if you’ve got some experience under your belt and are looking for something more specialized, you may have to look at the higher price ranges.

 - There are several drum machine VST plugins available – If you want to skip the whole buying a physical product route and just go in the box, you can get many different drum machine plugins that emulate real hardware: Audio Damage Tattoo, Elecktroid, Image-line Drumaxx, D16 Nepheton, just to name a few.
 In fact, most digital audio workstations come bundled with a step-sequencer and drum machine right out the box.
 Check the manual of your DAW and see what you get with it.